Step 1: Make the Sweet Yeast Dough:

 Mix two cups (nine ounces) flour, the sugar, yeast, and salt in a medium bowl with a rubber spatula.
 Meanwhile, in a small saucepan or in the microwave, combine the milk and the butter and heat until the butter is melted.
 Remove from the heat, add the water, and let rest a minute until just warm (120 to 130°F [49 to 54°C]).
 Stir in the vanilla extract.
 Pour the milk and melted butter into the flour and mix with a rubber spatula until the flour is evenly moistened.
 Beat in the eggs one at a time.

-Gently deflate the dough with your hand.
-Flour a work surface and roll the dough into a 20? by 12? rectangle.
+Step 5: Gently deflate the dough with your hand.
+Flour a work surface and roll the dough into a 20 by 12 rectangle.
 Use a pastry brush to spread the melted butter evenly and liberally over the dough.
-Use a pizza cutter to cut the dough crosswise in five strips, each about 12? by 4?.
+Use a pizza cutter to cut the dough crosswise in five strips, each about 12 by 4.
 Sprinkle 1 1/2 tablespoons of the lemon sugar over the first buttered rectangle.
 Top it with a second rectangle, sprinkling that one with 1 1/2 tablespoons of lemon sugar as well.
-Continue to top with rectangles and sprinkle, so you have a stack of five 12? by 4? rectangles, all buttered and topped with lemon sugar.
+Continue to top with rectangles and sprinkle, so you have a stack of five 12 by 4 rectangles, all buttered and topped with lemon sugar.

-Slice this new stack crosswise, through all five layers, into 6 equal rectangles (each should be 4? by 2?.)
+Step 6: Slice this new stack crosswise, through all five layers, into 6 equal rectangles.
 Carefully transfer these strips of dough into the loaf pan, cut edges up, side by side. it might be a little roomy, but the bread will rise and expand after baking.
 Loosely cover the pan with plastic wrap and let the dough rise in a warm place (70 °F [21°C]) until puffy and almost doubled in size, 30 to 50 minutes.
 When you gently press the dough with your finger, the indentation should stay.

-.
+Step 8: Meanwhile, make the cream cheese icing.
 Beat the cream cheese and powdered sugar in a medium bowl with a wooden spoon until smooth, then add the milk and lemon juice.
 Stir until creamy and smooth.
-Flip the loaf over onto a cooling rack, then flip onto another rack so that it?s right side up.
+Flip the loaf over onto a cooling rack, then flip onto another rack so that it's right side up.
 Spread the top of the warm cake with the cream cheese icing, using a pastry brush to fill in all the cracks.